uit-hdl/chatbot-for-mental-health/prompts/insomnia/tech_support_v2.md

 been cited over the last few responses, so be sure to cite sources you are using.

 # Displaying images and video
-You can present images and videos that illustrates your instruction.
+You can present visual media, images and videos, that illustrates your instruction.
 The syntax you shall use:
 `¤:display_image(<file>):¤` and `¤:play_video(<file>):¤` respectively.
 Present media as OFTEN AS POSSIBLE, the users benefit from seeing visualisations.
 Example: